jbatonnet/Rinkhals/docs/docs/index.md

 - Integration with external applications
 - SimplyPrint support

-### 🔗 Quick Links
+### :link: Quick Links
 Project Repository: [GitHub - Rinkhals](https://github.com/jbatonnet/Rinkhals)

-### 👥 Contributing
+### :busts_in_silhouette: Contributing
 Rinkhals is an open-source project welcoming contributions.
 See the "Contribute to development" section for more details on how to get involved.

-!!! note
+!!! tip

-    📝 This documentation is continuously updated.
+    :pencil: This documentation is continuously updated.
 If you find any issues or have suggestions for improvement, please refer to the contribution guidelines.